kevinohara80/dmc/README.md

 `dmc` uses a global authentication system.
 This means that org credentials aren't stored on a project-by-project basis.
-Rather, `dmc` stores centrally stores credentials that can be used whereever and whenever you need to.
+Rather, `dmc` stores centrally stores credentials that can be used wherever and whenever you need to.
 This also comes in handy when you're working in a project but need to deploy it to multiple targets.